 Taga Taisha Shrine (多賀大社)

 In the south of Hikone City, Taga Taisha (多賀大社) is one of the most prominent shrines in the region.
-It is one of those shrines that can still manage to woo you even if you are tired of visiting Japanese shrines.
+It is one of those shrines that can still woo you even if you are tired of visiting Japanese shrines.
 With a history of more than 1,300 years, it is one of the country’s oldest shrines.
 And what comes with the long history is a unique rice cake that you probably won’t be able to find elsewhere!

 For more information, please refer to our Taga Taisha article.